Universal Credit (Scottish choices)

-Income Support
+- Income Support

 The roll-out of Universal Credit for new claims was completed in December 2018.
-The Department for Work and Pensions has stated that they aim to have everyone currently receiving one or more of the older benefits listed above will be switched to Universal Credit by the end of 2023.
+The Department for Work and Pensions has stated that they aim to have everyone currently receiving one or more of the older benefits listed above switched to Universal Credit by the end of 2024.

 - being paid Universal Credit twice a month rather than monthly

 - having their Universal Credit housing element being paid directly to their landlords